shred/tzxtools/docs/tzxcat.md

 It also brings a set of converters to ZX Spectrum BASIC, assembler, ZX Spectrum screens, plain text and hex dump.

+This tool also accepts TAP files.
+They are converted to TZX format internally.

 ## Usage

 ```